 Civil Liability for Hit and Run with Injury in Florida

-In addition to criminal penalties, a driver who causes injury or death in a hit and run accident can be sued by the victim or their family for damages and compensation.
+In addition to criminal penalties, if you're wondering "Can I sue a hit and run driver in Florida?", the answer is yes.
+A driver who causes injury or death in a hit and run accident can be sued by the victim or their family for damages and compensation.
 The victim or their family can seek compensation for medical expenses, lost wages, pain and suffering, emotional distress, and other damages resulting from the accident.
 If the hit and run driver was uninsured or underinsured, the victim or their family can also file a claim with their own insurance company or the Florida Motor Vehicle No-Fault Law.

 Defenses and Mitigating Factors in Hit and Run Cases in Florida